You Are Variations

 Inter-institutional collaboration and upcoming events

-The project is the result of a transregional collaboration between Vleeshal Center for Contemporary Art, Middelburg, and If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution, Amsterdam — two organizations engaged with feminist histories, experimental curatorial processes, and performance-based methodologies.
-Reflecting this constellation, the project unfolds in two moments: an exhibition at Vleeshal (January–March 2026) and a performance-based presentation at If I Can’t Dance and PuntWG (October 2026).
+The project was the result of a transregional collaboration between Vleeshal Center for Contemporary Art, Middelburg, and If I Can’t Dance, I Don’t Want To Be Part Of Your Revolution, Amsterdam — two organizations engaged with feminist histories, experimental curatorial processes, and performance-based methodologies.
+Reflecting this constellation, the project unfolded in two moments: an exhibition at Vleeshal (January–March 2026) and a performance-based presentation at If I Can’t Dance and PuntWG (October 2026).